Toronto chef keeps selling out of his homemade beef patties

 Thanks to the Toronto's Caribbean communities and the popularization of these flaky pastries, patties might as well be our municipal dish.

-Phamilyeat's crimped crust version strays from Jamaican origins and leans more toward a homestyle version with minced beef, a secret spice blend, Scotch Bonnets, beef stock, and homemade pastry.
+Phamilyeat's crimped crust version adheres to the snack's Jamaican origins with a homemade pastry stuffed with minced beef, a secret spice blend, Scotch Bonnets, and beef stock.

 After posting his beef patties to Instagram, Pham started getting DMs about them.
 Eventually, through word of mouth and social media, the number of orders grew, bringing Phamilyeats into a crop of other Toronto home businesses that have exploded during lockdown.